Slender Man: Moral panic and other incidents

-After the Waukesha stabbing (2015-2018)
+After the Waukesha stabbing (2015–2018)

-The Waukesha stabbing and the negative media attention altered the Slender Man legend's image and the online community surrounding it.
-Meanwhile, by around the same time, the Slender Man character had lost much of his original popularity.
-Most of the original blogs that had once been devoted to Slender Man either shut down completely or became less popular.
-Slender Man's presence in mainstream popular culture also contributed to a decline in how frightening he seemed to many people.
+The Waukesha stabbing and the negative media attention altered the Slender Man's image and the online community surrounding him.
+Meanwhile, by around the same time, the Slender Man had lost much of his original popularity.
+Most of the original blogs that had once been devoted to the Slender Man either shut down completely or became less popular.
+The Slender Man's presence in mainstream popular culture also contributed to a decline in how frightening he seemed to many people.

-The late 2010s also saw an increase in benevolent portrayals of Slender Man, with many depictions of him from this period portraying him as an antihero who protects victimized children from bullies, although often by violent means.
-In some portrayals of Slender Man from the late 2010s, he has a daughter named Skinny Sally, who is portrayed as a young girl covered in cuts and bruises.
-Slender Man sometimes is portrayed carrying Skinny Sally on his shoulders protectively.
-Lynn McNeill, assistant professor of folklore at Utah State University, observes that the increase in benevolent portrayals of Slender Man seems to have begun shortly after the stabbing in Waukesha and states that this trend towards a benevolent Slender Man may be a reaction by fans of the character to the violence of the stabbing.
+The late 2010s also saw an increase in benevolent portrayals of the Slender Man, with many depictions of him from this period portraying him as an antihero who protects victimized children from bullies, although often by violent means.
+In more juvenile portrayals of the Slender Man from the late 2010s, he has a daughter named Skinny Sally, who is portrayed as a young girl covered in cuts and bruises.
+The Slender Man is sometimes portrayed as carrying Skinny Sally on his shoulders protectively.
+Lynn McNeill, assistant professor of folklore at Utah State University, observes that the increase in benevolent portrayals of the Slender Man seems to have begun shortly after the stabbing in Waukesha and states that this trend towards a benevolent Slender Man may be a reaction by fans of the character to the violence of the stabbing.

-Despite the decline in popular interest in Slender Man, commercial adaptations of the character continued.
+Despite the decline in popular interest in the Slender Man, commercial adaptations of the character continued.
 In 2015, the film adaptation of Marble Hornets, titled Always Watching: A Marble Hornets Story, was released on VOD, where the character was portrayed by Doug Jones.
 In 2016, Sony Pictures subsidiary Screen Gems partnered with Mythology Entertainment to bring a Slender Man film into theatres, with the title character portrayed by Javier Botet.